Christopher Alexander: Computer science

-Alexander's Notes on the Synthesis of Form was said to be required reading for researchers in computer science throughout the 1960s.
+Alexander's Notes on the Synthesis of Form has been cited by researchers in computer science since the late 1960s.
 It had an influence in the 1960s and 1970s on programming language design, modular programming, object-oriented programming, software engineering and other design methodologies.
 Alexander's mathematical concepts and orientation were similar to Edsger Dijkstra's influential A Discipline of Programming.

 The greatest influence of A Pattern Language in computer science is the design patterns movement.
 Alexander's philosophy of incremental, organic, coherent design also influenced the extreme programming movement.
-The Wiki was invented to allow the Hillside Group to work on programming design patterns.
+The Wiki was invented to allow the Hillside Group to work collaboratively on programming design patterns.
 More recently the "deep geometrical structures" as discussed in The Nature of Order have been cited as having importance for object-oriented programming, particularly in C++.

 Will Wright wrote that Alexander's work was influential in the origin of the SimCity computer games, and in his later game Spore.

-Alexander has often led his own software research, such as the 1996 Gatemaker project with Greg Bryant.
+Alexander often led his own software research, such as the 1996 Gatemaker project with Greg Bryant.

 Alexander discovered and conceived a recursive structure, so called wholeness, which is defined mathematically, exists in space and matter physically, and reflects in our minds and cognition psychologically.
-He had his idea of wholeness back to early 1980s when he finished his very first version of The Nature of Order.
-In fact, his idea of wholeness or degree of wholeness relying on a recursive structure of centers resemble in spirit Google's PageRank.
+He had his idea of wholeness back to early 1980s when he finished his first version of The Nature of Order.
+His idea of wholeness or degree of wholeness relying on a recursive structure of centers resemble aspects of Google's PageRank.

 Religion

 The fourth volume of The Nature of Order approaches religious questions from a scientific and philosophical rather than mystical direction, focusing in human feelings, well-being and nature interaction rather than metaphysics.
 In it, Alexander describes deep ties between the nature of matter, human perception of the universe, and the geometries people construct in buildings, cities, and artifacts.
 He suggests a crucial link between traditional practices and beliefs, and recent scientific advances.
-Despite his leanings toward Deism, and his naturalistic and anthropological approach to religion, Alexander maintained that he was a practicing member of the Catholic Church, through which he believing to have accumulated a great deal of human truth within its knowledge.
+Despite his leanings toward Deism, and his naturalistic and anthropologic approach to religion, Alexander maintained that he was a practicing member of the Catholic Church, which he believed to have accumulated, within its knowledge, a great deal of human truth.

 Design science

 The life's work of Alexander is dedicated to turn design from unselfconscious behavior to selfconscious behavior, so called design science.
-In his very first book Notes on the Synthesis of Forms, he has set what he wanted to do.
+In his very first book Notes on the Synthesis of Forms, he set what he wanted to do.
 He was inspired by traditional buildings, and tried to derive some 253 patterns for architectural design.
-Later on, he further distills 15 geometric properties to characterize living structure in The Nature of Order.
+Later on, he further distilled 15 geometric properties to characterize living structure in The Nature of Order.
 The design principles are differentiation and adaptation.

-Complex networks

-In his classic A City is Not a Tree, he already had some primary ideas of complex networks, although he used semilattice rather than complex networks.
-In his 1964 book Notes on the Synthesis of Form (p.
-65), he prefigured community structure in complex networks, a topic that emerged around 2004.